-Module Group Introduction to Electrical Systems Engineering Modules Management of Technical Projects Topics in System Engineering Teaching objectives In the first module students will acquire soft skills on how to manage technical projects (e.g. requirement analysis, specification, scheduling, planning & design-ing, monitoring & controlling, communication in teams, communication with customers).
+Module Group Introduction to Electrical Systems Engineering Topics in System Engineering Teaching objectives In the first module students will acquire soft skills on how to manage technical projects (e.g. requirement analysis, specification, scheduling, planning & design-ing, monitoring & controlling, communication in teams, communication with customers).
 The second module is organized as a project seminar offered alternatingly by different research groups of the institute EIM-E. The students will be familiarized with on-going projects.
 The aim is to demonstrate project management in real world examples.